 Long-term competition

-Experimental design: Lowland species, D. pandora, and upland species, D. pallidifrons, were reared in monoculture and mixed-culture for multiple generations in lowland and upland temperature regimes to evaluate the long-term impact of temperature and competition on population size.
+Experimental design: A lowland species, D. pandora, and an upland species, D. pallidifrons, were reared in monoculture and mixed-culture environments for multiple generations in lowland and upland temperature regimes to evaluate the long-term impact of temperature and competition on population size.